 Several of these have caffeine, or related molecules like theobromine, though not all of them act through these specific molecules.

 Nervine stimulation is neither good nor bad by itself.
 It certainly has some uses, though in Western society it is often overdone.

 In fact, according to some, it was coffee that began the Industrial Revolution and largely got us to where we are today.
 Looking at the history of coffee and tea, not to mention the others is interesting.
 Did you know that coffee has been banned in certain countries at certain times, like Sweden in 1746?
 As with any strong drug it has had its ups and downs.

 On the flip side of stimulation, here we have relaxants.
 This category is sometimes called sedatives as well.
 These are often separated from the stronger herbs, called the hypnotics, which will be covered next.

 It is important to note that just because these herbs are grouped together doesn’t mean they’re all the same.
 Ashwagandha is very different from chamomile.

-The latin root meaning of the word hypnos is sleep.
-Although hypnosis is not sleep, here these herbs have a stronger effect on the nervous system, and can aid people in falling asleep.
+The Latin root meaning of the word sleep is hypnos.
+Although hypnosis is not the same as sleeping, here these herbs have a stronger effect on the nervous system and can aid people in falling asleep.